radio042/camel-demo/simple-router/README.md

 {"message": "Party at my place this Saturday", "bringFriends": true, "bringSnacks": true}

-- body to header, split, aggregate to 3 messages, header to body
+- body to header, split, aggregate to 3 messages, header to body -> aggregation complicated
-- split in method, build 3 exchanges
+- split in method, build 3 exchanges - java intensive
+- process and send sequentially